 #6.
 Identify your most “productive” time (for sales people it would be the time they can be talking to clients) … and plan to handle administrivia at OTHER times.

 #7.
 Create CLEAR rules about interruptions!
 Don’t allow people to just wander in and interrupt your thought processes.
-Have a sign that you have up when you are not to be interrupted or set aside time each day for “no interruption type work”, or plan time for meeting with those people who do habitually interrupt your day.
+Post a sign that you are not to be interrupted; or set aside time each day for “no interruption type work”; or plan time away from your regular office so you are not interrupted; and plan time for meeting with those people who do habitually interrupt your day.

 #8.
-Build in interaction time!
+Build in social time!
 You do need to interact with your colleagues and staff … if you are a manager this might be “walking around time”.